OmarDroid/portfolio/README.md

 # Portfolio Website

-A portfolio responsive website built with Next.js and Tailwind CSS.
+A responsive portfolio built with Next.js and Tailwind CSS.

 ## Installation